TINGH/multimodal-spatial-description/README.md

+ Below, we show how to load and replay the hand motion data from the Spatial Description Corpus.
+The data is available [here](https://pub.uni-bielefeld.de/data/2913177)

 ### Install Mumodo to load hand motion data
 To load the hand motion data, you need a python package: “**mumodo: MUltiMOdal DOcument - import, analyze, plot and manage multimodal data**”.
 Its documents and source code are available in the GitHub repository: https://github.com/dsg-bielefeld/mumodo.git.
 Please follow the instruction to install the package.

+After intalling mumodo, you can use the notebook in the code folder to load the data.

 ### Replay hand motion data